VH-Lab/NDI-python/README.md

 ## Documentation

 Documentation is powered by [Sphinx](http://www.sphinx-doc.org/en/master/).
-We use its autodoc extension to generate documentation, which relies on [properly formatted docstrings](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html)
+We use its autodoc extension to generate a build, which relies on [properly formatted docstrings](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html).

 If you are using VSCode it is recommended that you install the [autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) extension.
 You will have to add `"autoDocstring.docstringFormat": "sphinx"` to the your [settings.json](https://vscode.readthedocs.io/en/latest/getstarted/settings/).